Skip to content

 For physical books shipped outside the United Kingdom, the checkout price covers the books and the shipping service shown at checkout.
 Irving Books does not currently prepay destination import VAT, customs duty, brokerage, or carrier handling fees unless checkout specifically says those charges are included.

-Checkout shipping is not import tax
+Shipping is not import tax

 Ebooks, audiobook files, and other downloads do not create parcel customs charges because nothing is imported by post or courier.